telerik/reporting-docs/embedding-reports/overview.md

 * [WinUI Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/winui-3-desktop-application/overview%}) - a composite of Telerik UI for WinUI desktop controls that is suitable for WinUI 3 projects.

 ### Requirements
-.NET 6 introduced a [globalization-invariant mode](https://learn.microsoft.com/en-us/dotnet/core/runtime-config/globalization) which, if enabled, does not allow creation of any culture except the invariant culture.
-The Report Engine relies on instantiating cultures to support localization, formatting, and units conversion, so enabling invariant globalization will break the engine's functionality.
+.NET 6 introduced a [globalization-invariant mode](https://learn.microsoft.com/en-us/dotnet/core/runtime-config/globalization) which, if enabled, does not allow the creation of any culture except the invariant culture.
+The Report Engine relies on instantiating cultures to support localization, formatting, and unit conversion, so enabling invariant globalization will break the engine's functionality.
 Refer to the [Only invariant culture is supported in globalization-invariant mode]({%slug only-invariant-culture-is-supported-in-globalization-invariant-mode-error%}) article for instructions on how to disable the `Invariant Globalization` mode.

 ## Adding the Report Engine